Kalanaris/KalanarisPlayer/README.md

 ## Discord Rich Presence

 Install `pypresence` and the current song will automatically show in your Discord status.
-No configuration needed — the App ID is already set.

 ```
 pip install pypresence